cloudflare/cloudflare-docs/products/cloudflare-one/src/content/identity/devices/azure-ad.md

 ## Cloudflare Access Configuration

-In the Cloudflare for Teams dashboard, you can configure which applications require connections from a managed device and which do not.
+In the Cloudflare for Zero Trust dashboard, you can configure which applications require connections from a managed device and which do not.
 1. Navigate to an application that requires managed device connections.

 2. Open the **Authentication** tab.